 Download the Instructor's Guide, plug in the Discussion Slides, and provide your students with the Participant Guide.
-Empower your students with the tools necessary to address explicit adult content in your school.
+Empower your students with the tools necessary to address explicit adult content, sexual assault and Human Trafficking in your school.

 You might think that this can wait until next week, or next semester or next year; it really can’t.